Villeneuve-Loubet to Manosque

 After scrubbing up and a healthy breakfast of just a banana due to us being low on fresh milk, I wandered down to the Reception Office for internet access, picked up the two baguettes I ordered yesterday, and ask the manager to mark on a tourist map where the supermarket was which we were supposed to have found in town yesterday.

 He is very kindly letting me use his internet access as the free thirty minute a day service is very slow, and when it's that slow it can take up to thirty minutes just to upload text and three photographs.
 He didn't rip us off for the baguettes, just normal shop prices, so I guess he's making nothing out of it, but looks upon it as a service to his guests.
 The blow came when he told us where the supermarket was.
 We'd been past it, looked in the window but discounted it because it had clothes in the window at the front of the store, and so we assumed that it was a clothes shop, but as it turned out it was the same layout used by Marks & Spencer's stores which incorporate a food hall.
 At least then I knew we'd be able to get some fresh milk today.

-I also enquired about the firemen and he told me they booked out late yesterday evening, presumably on their way to get completely bladdered somewhere.
+I also enquired about the firemen and he told me they booked out late yesterday evening, presumably on their way to get completely bladdered somewhere else.